baolab-rice/LV_caller/README.md

 usage: SMRTseq_data_processing.py [-h] -d DIRECTORY -o OUTPUT [-st {1,2}] [-os {1,2}] [-r READS] [-m] [-g REFERENCE] [-ld] [-ld_ps LARGE_DELETION_PARAMETERS] [-li]
                                   [-G GENOME] [-ld_c] [-ld_cps LARGE_DELETION_CLUSTERING_PARAMETERS] [-a]

-longumi_read downstraem analysis: Version 3 this script is for extracting data from longumi_read pipeline output.
 You may use 'seqtk seq -a <fastq> > <fasta> to convert file if raw reads need to be processed.'

+For longumi_read downstraem analysis: Version 3 this script is for extracting data from longumi_read pipeline output.

 optional arguments:
   -h, --help            show this help message and exit